-Estimated employer costs for workers’ compensation in Arizona are $0.95 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
+Estimated employer costs for workers' compensation in Arizona are $0.88 per $100 covered in payroll.

 Arizona uses the National Council on Compensation Insurance (NCCI) system to establish codes for various occupations.
 Each individual employee would be classified under the code, which is based on how hazardous his or her specific job is.
 For example, a landscaper has a higher rate than an office worker because that job is inherently more dangerous.

 Your premium is based on the class codes of each of your employees.

 If a worker dies on the job, his or her survivors might be eligible to receive workers’ comp death benefits.
 These benefits are available to a spouse, children, or other dependents who rely on the deceased person for financial support.

 These survivors are eligible for death benefits:

 If there are no children or surviving spouse, parents or siblings who are under the age of 18 and who depend on the deceased worker for financial support could also qualify to receive death benefits.

 The surviving beneficiaries can receive a combined 67% of the worker’s average monthly wage, up to a statutory maximum of $4,741 for injuries that happened in 2019.

 Death benefits under workers’ compensation in Arizona also include up to $5,000 in burial expenses.

 Until 2018, there were no settlements for workers’ compensation claims in Arizona.